-New Trucking Regulations Could Cost Warehouse Operators Millions
+Air Board Approves New Trucking Regulations, Will Cost Warehouse Operators Millions

 What is the Indirect Source Rule (ISR)?

-The Industry Source Rule (ISR) is a new proposed air quality rule by the South Coast Air Quality Management District (SCAQMD) that would require warehouse owners and operators to either reduce truck emissions or pay a substantial fee to the SCAQMD Board.
+The Industry Source Rule (ISR) is a new air quality rule by the South Coast Air Quality Management District (SCAQMD) that will soon require warehouse owners and operators to either reduce truck emissions or pay a substantial fee to the SCAQMD Board.

 The ISR rule would also:

 - apply to over 3,000 warehouses of 100,000 square feet and larger in Southern California.

 - require warehouse operators to track all actual truck trips by size/emissions type